sav-che/TL-2/Authors/Bouvet, Georges {std. Bouvet}.md

-> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/item/103859#page/404/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 394](https://www.biodiversitylibrary.org/page/33265591) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bouvet, Georges (1850-1929), French pharmacist and botanist, born at Angers, studied at the Lycée David d'Angers, student at the Ménière pharmacie at Angers, pharmacist 1876, had a pharmacy of its own 1876-1919, also director of the Musée d'Histoire naturelle and of the Jardin des plantes of Angers, including the various herbaria (Herb.
 Boreau, Herb.
-Lloyd, General herbarium of the Jardin des plantes). (*Bouvet*).
+Lloyd, General herbarium of the Jardin des plantes).
+**Abbreviated name**: *Bouvet*

 #### Herbarium and types